qcargile/Chrome-Blood/Modlist/Rule 11.md

 ---

-Tweak responsibly.
-This list is tuned for stability, performance, and vibe — once you go off-script, it’s yours to maintain. 🛠
+Tweak responsibly; once you go off-script, it’s yours to maintain. 🛠